-The database is defined by the datasource configuration located here: \$jboss_home/standalone/deployment/overlord-rtgov/rtgov-ds.xml as part of the server installation type.
+The database is defined by the datasource configuration located here: \$JBOSS\HOME/ standalone/deployment/overlord-rtgov/rtgov-ds.xml as part of the server installation type.

-The default SQL database is the H2 file based database, and is created during the installation of the all type.
+The default "out of the box" H2 file based database is created during the installation of the server type.